allegroflare/allegro_flare/docs/README.md

 ##### Phase 1.
 Setup
 + Build and setup the necessairy tools/dependencies/workflow
 + Verify/update the codebase is parsable and reachable
++ Write instructions for setting up and using the workflow (see "How to Parse Documentation" below)
 + Create and output an initial parse of the codebase

 ##### Phase 2.
 Populate the database